 Tip: When buying tortillas, compare nutrition labels and choose the product with the lowest amount of sodium.

-Tip: To get the kids involved, ask them to help with measuring, peeling, whisking, stirring, mashing, and assembling.
+Tip: To get the kids involved in the kitchen, ask them to help with age-appropriate tasks, such as measuring, peeling, whisking, stirring, mashing, and assembling.